lit/lit.dev/packages/lit-dev-content/site/docs/v3/components/decorators.md

 To use decorators, you need to build your code with a compiler such as [TypeScript](#decorators-typescript) or [Babel](#decorators-babel).

-In the future when decorators become a native web platform feature, this may no longer be necessary.
+In the future when decorators are supported natively in browsers, this will no longer be necessary

 ### Using decorators with TypeScript { #decorators-typescript }

 TypeScript supports both experimental decorators and standard decorators.
-We recommend that TypeScript developers use experimental decorators for now for optimal compiler output.
+We recommend that TypeScript developers use experimental decorators for now for [optimal compiler output](#compiler-output-considerations).

 To use experimental decorators you must enable the `experimentalDecorators` compiler option.